Grow Your Rental Portfolio with a Cash-Out Refinance

 We already defined cash-out refinances as replacing a mortgage with a new loan for a higher amount or obtaining financing on a property that is not tied to a loan.
 So how exactly does that work?
 It all comes down to home equity, which is the amount of the mortgage you’ve paid off either through payments or by your home increasing in value over time.
 The key to a successful cash-out refi is owing less than the value of your home.

 For example, if your home is valued at $300,000 and you owe $200,000, in theory, you could pull out $100,000 of equity through a cash-out refinance.
-You are going to need to keep in mind the closing costs and other costs associated with the loan, as well as the maximum LTV, but we’ll discuss that more later.
+You'll also need to co consider closing costs and other costs associated with the loan, as well as the maximum LTV, but we’ll discuss that more later.

 Is a Cash-Out Refinance the Right Tool for You?